-Applicants are required to implement evidenced based or evidence-informed program models that have been shown to reduce juvenile recidivism and are aimed at preventing and diverting youth from deeper involvement with the juvenile justice system.
+Applicants are required to continue evidenced based or evidence-informed program models that have been shown to reduce juvenile recidivism and are aimed at preventing and diverting youth from deeper involvement with the juvenile justice system.

 Considerable evidence has been found to show that assessing each youth's risk of re-arrest can help with classifying youth for both appropriate levels/types of programming, as well as, the necessary intensiveness of services.
-Therefore, applicant counties will have the ability to utilize a standardized risk assessments to aid in decision-making, if found appropriate for the individual youth's case.
-The instruments include, the Department of Juvenile Justice's Pre-Disposition Risk Assessment (PDRA), Detention Assessment Instrument (DAI), and/or Criminogenic Needs Assessment (CNA).
+Therefore, applicant counties will have the benefit of utilizing a standardized risk assessments to aid in decision-making.
+The instruments include, at a minimum, the Department of Juvenile Justice's Pre-Disposition Risk Assessment (PDRA), Detention Assessment Instrument (DAI), and/or Criminogenic Needs Assessment (CNA).